The Teretosi

 Hybrids

-Teretosi hybrids are uncommon but not rare.
-Due to how underdeveloped newborn teretosi are compared to other species, most hybrid joeys do not survive their first day.
-Hybrids are generally safe after their 1st month.
+Teretosi hybrids are uncommon but not particularly rare.
+As newborn teretosi are incredibly underdeveloped, especially compared to other species, most hybrids are unable to survive their short gestation.
+Hybrid joeys are often only considered safe after their first month of life.

 Psychology and Culture